jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 Note that these "make targets" (`fuses` and `flash`) simply delegate all the work to the well-known `avrdude` binary, which must first be properly installed on your Linux box.

+For more information on my personal build setup, you can refer to [this document](https://github.com/jfpoilpret/fast-arduino-lib/blob/master/ArduinoDevSetup.docx).

 <a name="challenge"></a>The challenge
 -------------------------------------